June 24, 2025

 Building the Solar Future: A Guide to Azerbaijan’s PV Manufacturing Supply Chain

-But how do you build a factory in a market with a developing supply chain?
-This guide provides a practical framework for navigating the core components of a solar manufacturing supply chain in Azerbaijan, exploring everything from raw material sourcing and logistics to regulatory incentives and key operational realities.
+But how do you build a factory in a market where the supply chain is still developing?
+This guide provides a practical framework for navigating the core components of a solar manufacturing supply chain in Azerbaijan, covering everything from raw material sourcing and logistics to regulatory incentives and on-the-ground realities.

 The Foundation: Understanding Azerbaijan’s National Solar Strategy

-The government of Azerbaijan has set a clear goal of increasing the share of renewable energy in its total installed power capacity to 30% by 2030.
+The government of Azerbaijan has set a clear goal: increase the share of renewable energy in its total installed power capacity to 30% by 2030.
 This initiative is backed by a strong policy framework and a commitment to attracting foreign investment.

-The strategy builds on the country’s natural advantages: excellent solar resources, with 2,400-3,200 sunshine hours annually and a technical potential of 23,000 MW.
+The strategy builds on the country’s natural advantages, including excellent solar resources with 2,400-3,200 sunshine hours annually and a technical potential of 23,000 MW.

-Key government bodies like the Ministry of Energy and the Azerbaijan Renewable Energy Agency (AREA) are actively driving this transition.
-Major projects are already underway—a clear sign of market momentum.
+Key government bodies like the Ministry of Energy and the Azerbaijan Renewable Energy Agency (AREA) are spearheading this transition.
+Major projects are already underway—a clear signal of market momentum.
 The 230 MW Garadagh solar plant, developed by UAE-based Masdar, is a flagship example.
-Further investments, including 760 MW of new solar projects from Masdar and agreements with Chinese firms like Jinko Solar and PowerChina, signal a robust demand pipeline for locally produced components.
+Further investments, including 760 MW of new solar projects from Masdar and agreements with Chinese firms like Jinko Solar and PowerChina, underscore the robust demand for locally produced components.

 Sourcing Raw Materials and Components: A Global and Local Mix